Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 |---|---|---|

-| Display Mass Along Major Eigen Vector | Boolean | The Display Mass Along Major Eigen Vector allows the user to toggle the visibility along the Major Eigen Vector. |
+| Display Mass Along Major Eigen Vector | Boolean | The Display Mass Along Major Eigen Vector toggle controls visibility of the mass-line along the major eigenvector. |

-| Display Mass Along Minor Eigen Vector | Boolean | The Display Mass Along Minor Eigen Vector allows the user to toggle the visibility along the Minor Eigen Vector. |
+| Display Mass Along Minor Eigen Vector | Boolean | The Display Mass Along Minor Eigen Vector toggle controls visibility of the mass-line along the minor eigenvector. |

-| Display Mass Along Interm Eigen Vector | Boolean | The Display Mass Along Interm Eigen Vector allows the user to toggle the visibility along the Intermediate Eigen Vector. |
+| Display Mass Along Interm Eigen Vector | Boolean | The Display Mass Along Interm Eigen Vector toggle controls visibility of the mass-line along the intermediate eigenvector. |

-| Segments In Lines | Integer | The Segments In Lines allows the user to control the number of segments making up each line, the larger the number of segments the closer the node data along the line will match the node data of the model, but at the cost of speed. |
+| Segments In Lines | Integer | The Segments In Lines value controls the number of segments making up each eigenvector line.
+The larger the number of segments, the closer the node data along the line will match the node data of the model, but at the cost of speed. |

-| Color Lines By Axis | Boolean | The Color Lines by Axis toggle strips the node data from the lines leaving them colored by the axis they represent. |
+| Color Lines By Axis | Boolean | The Color Lines By Axis toggle strips the node data from the lines, leaving them colored by the axis they represent. |

-| Ellipsoid Resolution | Integer | Ellipsoid Resolution is an integer value that determines the number of faces used to approximate the analytically smooth ellipsoid.
-The higher the resolution the smoother the ellipsoid. |
+| Ellipsoid Resolution | Integer | Ellipsoid Resolution determines the number of faces used to approximate the analytically smooth ellipsoid.
+The higher the resolution, the smoother the ellipsoid.
+The Export Results button must be used to have an output port for the ellipsoid. |

 | Ellipsoid Scale | Double | The Ellipsoid Scale is a scaling factor for the second moment ellipsoid.
 A value of 1.0 (default) is analogous to one-sigma (67%) statistical confidence.
-Higher values would provide an indication of the size of the eigenvalues with a higher statistical confidence. |
+Higher values provide an indication of the size of the eigenvalues with a higher statistical confidence. |

 | Ellipsoid Color | Color | The second moment ellipse is a solid color which can be selected using this control. |